 - Pro: Can be used for “optional”medical procedures not covered by insurance, such as LASIK eye surgery, non-elective cosmetic surgery, braces, etc.

 - Pro: Can be used for childcare or dependent care.

 - Con: Money must be used by the end of the plan year, or you lose it.

 Comparing HSA and FSA

 Now let’s compare a flexible spending account to a health savings account to see how they match up.

 Use it or lose it: A flexible spending account has a use it or lose it policy which is not good when you need the money from year to year, so a health savings account would be better if you have low annual expenses.

-Qualifying for the plan: Even if you don’t have health insurance you can still use a flexible spending account.
+Qualifying for the plan: Even if you don’t have health insurance, you can still use a flexible spending account.
 This isn’t the case with the health spending account.
-You must have the high deductible health plan to have the account.
+You must have a high deductible health plan to have the account.

 Which expenses are covered?
-One last difference is expenses that are covered.
+One last difference is the expenses that are included.
 The health spending account is for medical expenses only.
 The flexible spending account is good for both medical and child-care expenses.